ying32/govcl/README.en-US.md

 }
 ```

-* Method 3(Use Delphi / Lazarus or GoVCLDesigner to design the interface. recommend):
+* Method 3(Use Delphi / Lazarus or GoVCLDesigner to design the GUI. recommend):

 ```golang
 package main